Why did I get a parking fine?

 If you do nothing, your vehicle may be impounded.

 Contact us as soon as possible to discuss your options and to let us know what you will do.
 If your vehicle has been impounded, you can also contact us to arrange to retrieve the car or to discuss other options.
 You can get in touch with us using the details on our Contact us page.

 Parking rules in Victoria

-See VicRoads parking for a summary of the key road rules in Victoria about parking.
-Find information about the types of parking, parking lines and zones, and other stopping and parking rules.
+A summary of the key road rules in Victoria about parking is available on the VicRoads website.
+There you can find information about the types of parking, parking lines and zones, and other stopping and parking rules.

 A clearway is a section of road where parking and stopping is not allowed at the times shown on the clearway sign.

 Clearways are put on some main roads which have more traffic during peak hours.
 They allow cars, trams and buses to keep moving and avoid delays during peak times.

 If you park in a clearway zone during the restricted times, your vehicle can be towed away.